kevinworleymusic-afk/technical-ear-training/templates/DAILY_WARMUP_PROGRESSION.md

 ### 2. One-Band Reference Check

 Use one affected band only as a brief reference calibration, not the routine practice level.
+6 dB boost and cut

-- **Suggested trials:** 3–5
+- **Suggested trials:** 5–10
 - Compare the flat and processed conditions.
 - Note any frequency regions that do not produce a clear cue.